Skip to main content

 • Why is J.D.
 Irving, Limited building a wind farm?
 To whom will it sell the power?

 This new wind project will supply New Brunswick’s grid with more renewable energy.
-The power will be sold to NB Power which will contribute to decarbonizing the province.
+JDI is currently seeking a power purchase agreement with NB Power, which will contribute to decarbonizing the province.
 Decarbonization of the NB grid aligns with NB Power’s ‘2023 Integrated Resource Plan’ (IRP), which seeks pathways to a net-zero provincial electricity system.
 In addition, the greenhouse gas emissions in the New Brunswick operations of the Irving Forest Supply Chain will be indirectly reduced due to the overall decarbonization of the grid.
 This will help support maintaining the company's carbon neutrality.

 • How much will the project cost?